ElementoBorzi/Eluna-scripts/AIO Scripts/Custom Racial UI/Readme.md

 ## Installation

 1. Copy the content inside `server` folder to your `lua_scripts/AIO_Server` directory
+2. Copy the content inside `client` folder to your `interface/AddOns` directory.
+This is optional but recommended for full functionality.
+Most users will need to apply a patch.

+   - **Note**: The client-side files are required for server-side functionality.
+You can choose to ignore them if you only want the server-side features.
+You will need to edit the code to make it work without client-side files.
-2. Import the included SQL files into your world database:   [racial_tables.sql](racial_tables.sql) to get all the database tables and data. or go to Database Structure and create the tables manually. with that.
+3. Import the included SQL files into your world database:   [racial_tables.sql](racial_tables.sql) to get all the database tables and data. or go to Database Structure and create the tables manually. with that.

-3. Configure the settings in `racialServer.lua`:
+4. Configure the settings in `racialServer.lua`:

    ```lua
    local IsNpc = true -- Enable/disable NPC interaction